+When a student boards a school bus, he or she will be under the supervision of the bus driver until unloaded at school or home.
+The safety of all aboard the bus depends largely upon the behavior of students riding the bus.
 Students may be removed from the bus for inappropriate behavior.
 Behavior problems are reported to parent(s) and or guardian(s) by the transportation supervisor or the school principal.
 If a student commits and offense that warrants suspension while on the bus he/she could be suspended from school and the bus.

 The following rules have been adopted to make school bus transportation as safe as possible.
 Repeated violations of transportation rules and regulations by students may result in suspension of transportation privileges by the transportation supervisor.
 Parents may then be required to furnish their child's transportation.
-Students are subject to their school's student code of conduct while riding the buses.

-- 1. Be at the designated place both morning and afternoon ready to board the bus at the scheduled time.
+- 1. Students are responsible to the bus driver concerning conduct on the bus.
+Obey the bus driver. - 2.
+Students are subject to their school's student code of conduct while riding the buses. - 3.
+Be at the designated place both morning and afternoon ready to board the bus at the scheduled time.
 Students will refrain from leaving or boarding the bus at locations other than the assigned stops at home or school.
 Students will not be permitted to leave the bus and go into stores on route to and from school.
-Students should only leave the bus with the consent of the driver. - 2.
-Students will not ride buses on trips other than regular runs without filing permits with the Principal authorized by the parents or guardians for such trips. - 3.
+Students should only leave the bus with the consent of the driver. - 4.
+Students will not ride buses on trips other than regular runs without filing permits with the Principal authorized by the parents or guardians for such trips. - 5.
 Do not stand in the roadway while waiting for the bus.
-Students should not "play" or conduct any form of "horseplay" while waiting for the bus. - 4.
+Students should not "play" or conduct any form of "horseplay" while waiting for the bus. - 6.
 Wait until the bus has come to a complete stop before attempting to get on or off.
-Wait in a line so that no one will be injured. - 5.
-Enter or leave the bus only at the front door, except in the case of an emergency. - 6.
-Refrain from loud talking or behavior, which may divert the driver's attention. - 7.
-Tobacco, electronic cigarettes, alcohol, drugs or any other controlled substances are prohibited on school property. - 8.
+Wait in a line so that no one will be injured. - 7.
+Enter or leave the bus only at the front door, except in the case of an emergency. - 8.
+Refrain from loud talking or behavior, which may divert the driver's attention. - 9.
+Tobacco, electronic cigarettes, alcohol, drugs or any other controlled substances are prohibited on school property. - 10.
 Students will refrain from eating and drinking on the bus.
-Do not bring bottles on the bus. - 9.
-Students will not carry weapons, hazardous materials, nuisance items or animals on the bus. - 10.
+Do not bring bottles on the bus. - 11.
+Students will not carry weapons, hazardous materials, nuisance items or animals on the bus. - 12.
 Students will refrain from extending head, arms, or objects out of the bus windows.
-Do not throw anything out of the bus windows. - 11.
+Do not throw anything out of the bus windows. - 13.
 The vandalism or damage of any form of bus property will not be allowed.
-Consequences will include disciplinary action as determined by administration and will include reimbursement to the school for the cost of the repair. - 12.
-Keep aisles of the bus unobstructed at all times. - 13.
-Remain in your seat while the bus is in motion. - 14.
-Leave no books, lunches, etc. on buses. - 15.
-Students will refrain from hitching rides via the rear bumper or other parts of the bus. - 16.
-Students will respect the rights and safety of others and help with the comfort and safety of others and help with the comfort and safety of smaller students. - 17.
-In case of a road emergency, remain in the bus or follow the driver's instructions.
+Consequences will include disciplinary action as determined by administration and will include reimbursement to the school for the cost of the repair. - 14.
+Keep aisles of the bus unobstructed at all times. - 15.
+Remain in your seat while the bus is in motion. - 16.
+Leave no books, lunches, etc. on buses. - 17.
+Students will refrain from hitching rides via the rear bumper or other parts of the bus. - 18.
+Students will respect the rights and safety of others and help with the comfort and safety of others and help with the comfort and safety of smaller students. - 19.
+In case of a road emergency, remain in the bus or follow the driver's instructions. - 20.
+While exiting the bus, make certain that the bus has come to a complete stop, the door is still open, and the stop signal is extended.